 How do you change the colors?

 With a single needle machine, like mine, the machine stops between each color so that you can change the thread.
-There are multi-needle machines which you can load multiple colors at once and then it can automatically switch for you.
+There are multi-needle machines in which you can load multiple colors at once and then it can automatically switch for you.

 HELPFUL TIPS FOR EMBROIDERING A T-SHIRT: